pcanas/chicago-oejp/index.md

 <div style="clear: both;"> </div>

 The map on the left shows the income per zip and the one on the right the inspection fail rate per zip.
-We see that the two maps mirror themselves.
-There are three different areas with higher incomes areas with a low fail rate.
+The two maps seem very similar, although inverted.
+For example, the city centre has areas with very high incomes, but low fail rates.
+Could there perhaps exist a relation?
+Let's plot the trend between income and fail rates!

 <img src="img/scatter_income.png"
      alt="Inspection rates"
-     style="float: left; margin-right: 20px; width:350px;" />
+     style="float: center; margin-right: 20px; width:500px;" />

-This relation can be seen more clearly by plotting the trend between income and inspection fail rates.
+Indeed, a strong negative correlation can be found between income and fail rate.

 <div style="clear: both;"> </div>

-We will try and find out why this occurs.

-One option is that the data is biased.
-For example, inspectors might be biased against restaurants in low income areas.
+However, drawing conclusion directly could be a bad idea.
+One option is that the data is biased.For example, inspectors might be biased against restaurants in low income areas, and target them with more inspections.

 #### Are poorer areas more targeted by inspections?